VladimirKalachikhin/netAIS/README.md

 ## v.2

 Exchange AIS-like messages via the Internet to watch position members of your private group.
 No need for a dedicated server with a real IP address.
-Suitable for fishing, regatta and collective trips and water recreation.
+Suitable for fishing, regatta, collective trips and water recreation.

 ![scheme](screenshots/art.png)
 The software is a set of daemons (servers) running on a user's computer under Linux OS.
 Software use [TOR](torproject.org) as a communication environment, so it works smoothly via mobile internet and public wi-fi.
 Spatial info gets from [gpsd](https://gpsd.io/) or [SignalK](https://signalk.org/).